 Next up, whilst a standard exercise sock may do the trick, if you want to go that extra mile, running socks are a good investment.
 For example, anti blister running socks are a winner, specially designed with double layering to avoid any unwanted rubbing.
 Again, just steer clear of cotton socks if you want to avoid a damp sticky sensation whilst running.

 A couple of running accessories may also come in handy.
-A decent headband is stop your hair from blowing all over your face if the wind picks up.
+A decent headband will stop your hair from blowing all over your face if the wind picks up.
 Equally, a running cap is useful to keep cool on those warmer days.
 I’m also a huge fan of running belts.
-They allow me to safely store my essentials whilst still feel like i’m running free.
+They allow me to store my essentials safely whilst still feeling like I’m running free.
 Finally, if you’re running in the dark or poor light, a piece of fluorescent equipment won’t go amiss.
 Caps, belts, socks, hats, shorts, shoes…take your pick, it can all be fluorescent if you want!

-Spilbelt Running Belt – A reasonably priced, elastic running belt that can adequately fit and safely store any bits and bobs you want to take on your with you.
+Spilbelt Running Belt – A reasonably priced, elastic running belt that can adequately fit and safely store any bits and bobs you want to take with you.

 Gore Headband – As a specially designed multi-purpose headband, come rain or shine , whatever the weather throws at you, this headband should come in handy!

 Hilly – TwinSkin Socks – The best socks out there in my opinion to avoid pesky blisters.
 Double layered fabric that’s friction resistant, they help to prevent the dreaded rub.

 Veho Headphones – These headphones are water resistant so they’re perfect for all kinds of sports.
 They’re non-slip and have an inline mic so you can make and accept phone calls.